aicpp/cloudsync/README.md

 --------------
 * Copy files from one local directory to target Dropbox directory
 * Copy only in one direction, defined in command line argument `--direction`
-* Don't touch source folder, create/delete file only in target folder
+* Doesn't modify source folder, create/delete file only in target folder
 * Filter files with several filters

-That script don't do
+What script don't do
 --------------------
-* Don't sync subfolders
+* Doesn't sync subfolders
-* Don't sync in both directions by one configuration
+* Doesn't sync in both directions by one configuration
-* Don't create target folder
+* Doesn't create target folder